Deadline September 17, 2020.

 The stages of the 2021 Bush Fellowship selection process:

 - A preliminary selection committee of Bush Fellow alumni will select roughly 150 quarterfinalists in October, 2020.

 - Quarterfinalists will be invited to have a one-on-one mentoring session in late October to early November with a Bush Fellow alum who will help them think bigger about their Fellowship plan.
 Following the mentoring session, quarterfinalists are required to provide more information about their Fellowship plan through a second stage application due November 20.

 - Foundation staff select up to 60 semifinalists in early January, 2021.

 - Semifinalists are required to provide more information about how they will use the Fellowship through phone interviews and reference checks in mid-January to early February.
 The Bush Foundation may conduct formal background and public records checks on applicants who are invited to move forward to the next phase of the application process.

 - A final selection committee of Foundation staff will select up to 36 finalists in early March.

-- Fellowship selection committees made up of community leaders and board members will interview and select up to 24 Fellows, to be notified in mid-April and publicly announced in May.
+- The Fellowship selection committee will select up to 24 Fellows, to be notified in mid-April and publicly announced in May.

 - The 2021 Bush Fellowship launch retreat will take place May 14-16, and the start date for the Fellowship is August 1.

 It is important to us that our processes are transparent.
 If any of our selection committee members would financially benefit from an applicant being selected as a Bush Fellow, they will not be part of the selection decision for that applicant.